Winter Storm Information

 If you suspect damage to water pipes or the water meter, call the Water Division on business days from 7 am to 3:00 pm at 413-587-1570.
 Water emergencies after these hours should be reported to 413-587-1100 immediately.

-The Winter Parking Flyer provides information about winter parking, sidewalk shoveling and signing up for the City's emergency alert system.
+The Winter Parking Flyer (PDF) provides information about winter parking, sidewalk shoveling and signing up for the City's emergency alert system.